kodedninja/nanoconstruct/readme.md

 module.exports = () => html`${c.render()}`
 ```
-Then just point `nanoconstruct` to this file with:
+Then just point `nanoconstruct` to the file with:
 ```
 nanoconstruct example.js
 ```

 ### Tests
 I want `nanoconstruct` to provide you with everything you might need to work on a component.
 So why not tests?
 You can define a `test(t, el)` function in your exported wrapper and it'll be ran automatically when you select the component in the app.
+Check the console!

-It gets a [`tape`](https://github.com/substack/tape) test object and the rendered `element` of the component.
+It gets a [`tape`](https://github.com/substack/tape) test object and the rendered `element`.

 ```javascript
 var html = require('choo/html')